apideck-libraries/portman/examples/testsuite-assign-overwrite/readme.md

 ### collectionVariables options:

+Specify the names of the Postman environment variables which should be set, and the values they should be set to.

 - **collectionVariables (Array)** :

   Array of key/value pairs to set the Postman collection variables.
+Each entry will include:

+  - **name (string OPTIONAL |  Default: <operationId>.<varProp>)** : The name of the Postman environment variable to be set.
+    - This can be a static string with the name of the variable.
+    - You may instead use a template expression to dynamically generate variable names.
+For the full list of dynamic expressions, see [Template Expressions](#template-expressions).
+    - If the `name` is not provided, Portman will generate a variable name, using the Template Expression: `<operationId>.<varProp>`.

+  - The value for the environment variable is specified by using one of:
-  - **responseBodyProp (String)** : The property for which the value will be taken in the response body and set the value as the pm.collectionVariables value.
+    - **responseBodyProp (String)** : The response body property whose value the environment variable will be set to.
-  - **responseHeaderProp (String)** : The property for which the value will be taken in the response header and set the value as the pm.collectionVariables value.
+    - **responseHeaderProp (String)** : The response header whose value the environment variable will be set to.
-  - **requestBodyProp (String)** : The property for which the value will be taken in the request body and set the value as the pm.collectionVariables value.
+    - **requestBodyProp (String)** : The request body property whose value the environment variable will be set to.
-  - **value (String)** : The defined value that will be set as the pm.collectionVariables value.
+    - **value (String)** : A static defined value that the environment variable will be set to.
-  - **name (string OPTIONAL |  Default: <operationId>.<varProp>)** : The desired name that will be used to as the Postman variable name.
-If the `name` is not provided, Portman will generate a variable name, using the `<operationId>.<varProp>`.
-You can pass your own template expressions, to dynamically generate variable names.
-The template can contain the following dynamic expressions: `<operationId>` results in the OpenAPI operation ID (example `leadsAdd`), `<path>` results in the OpenAPI operation ID (example `/crm/leads`), `<pathRef>` results in the Portman operation (example `POST::/crm/leads_POST`), `<method>` results in the OpenAPI method (example `GET`), `<opsRef>` results in the OpenAPI `operationId` with a fallback to the `pathRef` in case the OpenAPI does not contain an operation ID.
-For the full list of dynamic expressions, check the [Assign & Overwrite example](https://github.com/apideck-libraries/portman/tree/main/examples/testsuite-assign-overwrite#template-expressions).

 ## Portman - "overwrites" properties